gintool/gin/README.md

 Gin also provides a Profiler that identifies those parts of the software most exercised by the project's unit tests.

 Before you run the below, please make sure you have Maven installed.
 The default Maven home path is set to ' /usr/local/' (with binary in '/usr/local/bin/mvn').
-Please change the path with -mavenHome parameter, if need be.
+Please change the path with -mavenHome or -h parameter, if need be.

 ```
 java -cp build/gin.jar gin.util.Profiler -p my-app -d examples/maven-simple/ -h <path_to_mavenHome>